XDF2018/ML_Embedded_Workshop/README.md

 It is quite straightforward to go through the lab by repeating the steps in Resnet50.
 1. Run **./decent_ssd.sh** in ~/dnndk/dp-8020/ssd to generate depoly.prototxt and deploy.caffemodel in ~/dnndk/dp-8020/ssd/decent_output
 2. Run **./dnnc_ssd.sh** to generate DPU kernel ELF file dpu_ssd.elf in ~/dnndk/dp-8020/ssd/dnnc_output.
-3. Copy this elf file into ~/dnndk/dp-8020/samples/video_analysis/model and run make, the final executable file video_analysis will be generated.
+3. Copy this ELF file into ~/dnndk/dp-8020/samples/video_analysis/model and run make, the final executable file video_analysis will be generated.
 4. Then you need to copy the executable file video_analysis to /root/samples/video_analysis of the DP-8020 board and run

     ./video_analysis video/structure.mp4